Moby Dick, The raft of the Medusa and Popeye

 I was reading Moby Dick.
 It took me awhile, and my life at the time became colored by the blues and whites of the novel.
-The idea was to do this project for the same time period as it took to read the book.
-Towards the end of the novel, I realized that the task Melville undertook by writing Moby Dick was the same as the novel quest for the whale- Moby Dick.
+The idea was to do this project for the same period of time it took, to read the book.
+Towards the end of the novel, I realized that the task Melville undertook by writing Moby Dick, was the same as the novel quest for the whale- Moby Dick.
 This assumption made me happy.

-THE RAFT OF THE MEDUSA Gericault interviewed the survivors of the 1816 shipwreck and built a scaled model of the raft.
+Gericault interviewed survivors of the 1816 shipwreck and built a scaled model of the raft.
 He went to morgues to do sketches of the dead.
 The painting took two years of work.
 Gericault died not too long after his odd expedition to this staged world of the dead.

 “I am what I am and that’s all that I am.”